valdeza/personal-privacy-security-firefox-user.js/about:config.md

 ## Cryptography hardening

 This disables algorithms that are known to be weak or broken, and prevents most common attack vectors.
-The settings presented here are somewhat conservative, as to avoid breaking the vast majority of the internet.
+Be warned that this may break some older websites that are not compatible with modern protocols.

 ### General settings